I have been getting an increasing number of comments comparing me to

 But first, I have to cut the piece of wood, and I was thinking, wouldn't it be cool if you could cut wood like you cut glass, by making a score line and breaking it.

-The video cuts from the first shot to the second exactly where I hit the piece of wood.
-The discontinuity isn't noticeable.
+The video cuts from the first shot to the second exactly where

 There was a short piece left at the end that I couldn't break off that way, so I put a block of wood under it and whacked it with a mallet.
 Pieces went flying!